 The typical length of the MPA degree program is about 2 years for a student who is taking courses full-time (9 hours per semester).
 Most part-time students take 2 courses a semester and can complete the degree in about 3 years or a little less with courses in summers.
 The program however is flexible and works with students who might wish to pursue fewer courses and lengthy their degree time due to family or work constraints.
 Students who wish to be more creative with their program are encouraged to contact their advisers and work on a course of study that will fulfill their individual needs.

 If you’re considering our program, please read the curriculum and internship information for pre-service students, and check out our Frequently Asked Questions.
-If you have additional questions, please contact MPA Director Dr. Roger Hartley at email@example.com.
+If you have additional questions, please contact MPA Director Dr. Jay Gerlach at firstname.lastname@example.org.